yxtay/python-project-template/README.md

 - project metadata and dependency management with Poetry
 - preconfigured continuous integration tasks
   - code formatting with isort and Black
-  - code linting with isort, Black, Flake8 and Mypy
+  - code linting with isort, Black, Flake8, Bandit and Mypy
   - unit tests with pytest
   - pre-commit hooks
   - CICD pipelines with GitHub Actions